 No. Requirement Reference How addressed?
 C12 Construction must not commence until the Planning Secretary has approved all of the required Construction Monitoring Programs.
 Section 8 Construction will not commence until the CEMP and Sub- plans, including relevant construction monitoring programs have been approved by DPIE.
 C13 The Construction Monitoring Programs, as approved by the Planning Secretary including any minor amendments approved by the ER must be implemented for the duration of Construction and for any longer period set out in the monitoring program or specified by the Planning Secretary, whichever is the greater.
 Section 8 The Noise and Vibration Monitoring Program will be implemented for the duration of construction as detailed in Section 8 of this Plan.
-C14 The results of the Construction Monitoring Programs must be submitted to the Section 8.5 details the reporting requirements and the frequency required for this reporting.
+C14 The results of the Construction Monitoring Programs must be submitted to the Planning Secretary, and relevant regulatory agencies, for information in the form of a Construction Monitoring Report at the frequency identified in the relevant Construction Monitoring Program.
+Section 8.5 Section 9.3 Section 8.5 details the reporting requirements and the frequency required for this reporting.
 C15 Where a relevant CEMP Sub-plan exists, the relevant Construction Monitoring Program may be incorporated into that CEMP Sub-plan.
-Section 8 The Noise and Vibration Monitoring Program is incorporate in Section 8 of this this Plan.
+Section 8 The Noise and Vibration Monitoring Program is incorporated in Section 8 of this this Plan.
 Constru ction Environmental Management Framework Principal Contractors will develop and implement a Construction Noise and Vibration Management Plan for their scope of works consistent with the Interim Construction Noise Guidelines (Department of Environment and Climate Change, 2009).
 The Construction Noise and Vibration Management Plan will include as a minimum: This NVMP The NVMP addresses the key requirements of 9.2(a) as follows: i.
 Identification of work areas, site compounds and access points, Section 3.3 Work areas, site compounds and access points described in this NVMP and presented in the CNVIS Appendix B - Worksite Maps 9.2(a) ii.
 Identification of sensitive receivers and relevant construction noise and vibration goals, Section 3.1 Section 4.1 Section 5 Sensitive receiver types are described in Section 3.1 and are identified individually in the NVMP Appendix B (Land Use Map) and in CNVIS Appendices D, E and F (noise prediction tables).
 Receiver sensitivity is described in Section 4.1.
 Construction noise and vibration goals are presented in Section 5 for different receiver types.
 These are also presented in the CNVIS Appendices D, E and F (noise prediction tables).